MikeTr04/WebMap/README.md

 The map is saved in the directory of the program in the file with the title "map.html".

+The amount of entries in the dataset that are being used is limited to 60 to ensure that map generation does not take too much time.

 In this task, the modules argparse, haversine, folium, and geopy were used.

 ## Usage